Selects: Noise Pollution: Arrrgh!

 Yeah.

-And looking at it on paper, I was like, oh, man, that's a good, bad band.
+And looking at it on paper, I was like, oh man, that's a good, bad band.
+Yeah.

+Bill and Ted.
 Yeah, although that's tough to compete with, you know?
+It is.

-we should give a little COA COA here.
+I also think we should we should give a little COA here.

 I think everybody who knows us and saw the title of this one knew it was going to happen, but let's just put it on the table now.